Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-- in case of a share deal, in principle this is straightforward since it concerns only the transferred shares and all related rights; and
+- in case of a share deal, this is in principle straightforward since it only concerns the transferred shares and all related rights; and

 - the purchase price, including mechanisms to calculate the purchase price, deferred payments or earn-outs and escrow provisions;

 - conditions precedent for closing (in case of separate signing and closing);

 - buyer and seller covenants, including pre-closing covenants for the interim period between signing and closing and post-closing covenants;

 - specific indemnities and indemnification mechanisms for breaches of covenants and representations and warranties; and

 - general (often standard) provisions relating to notices, confidentiality, termination, assignment, costs, governing law and dispute resolution.

 A no-shop clause or a break fee may be inserted in preliminary agreements to safeguard the deal.
 However, particularly in the case of public takeover bids, it may be delicate to include these clauses as it could be argued that they are not in the target’s interest.
 Nevertheless, two of the last major deals in the Belgian market, namely AB Inbev/SAB Miller and Ahold/Delhaize, provided for break fees.
 It is in any case common to insert a non-compete clause prohibiting the seller from entering into competing activities after closing, as well as a non-solicitation provision that prohibits the seller from recruiting personnel or key persons from the target after closing.
 The average term of these clauses is around two to three years.

 What documents are normally executed at signing and closing?

 In the case of a separate signing and closing, the share purchase agreement and required corporate approvals are typically signed at signing, while the closing memorandum, share register, closing minutes and ancillary agreements are typically signed at closing.